 - Language: English.

-- Format: Use the Conference Submission Template (forthcoming).
+- Format: Use the conference template

 - Content: Every workshop submission should include: (1) Title and abstract; (2) short bios of the instructors; (3) description of the scope of the workshop, expected level of experience of participants, main topics covered, and outcomes; (4) explanation of the importance of your submission to the digital fabrication/makers/hands-on/CS learning communities; (5) maximum number of participants and technology/space/material/logistics needs.